rebing/graphql-laravel/README.md

 - Point to your local GraphiQL view: change `graphql.view` to `'vendor/graphql/graphiql'`
 - Modify your file `resources/views/vendor/graphql/graphiql.php` and remove the call

+In the `graphql.php` file, you may want to change the 'routes' key value from `{graphql_schema?}` to `{schema}`.
+By doing this, you will pass the correct schema value into the GraphQLController.

 ## Usage

 - [Laravel GraphQL](#laravel-graphql)